-1 b.
-Failing to provide educational services that are as effective in affording 2 equal opportunity to obtain the same result, gain the same benefit, or 3 reach the same level of achievement as that provided other students; 4 c.
-Denying the opportunity to receive educational programs and services in 5 the most integrated setting appropriate to their needs; 6 d.
-Failing to reasonably modify its programs and services as needed to avoid 7 discrimination; 8 e.
-Utilizing methods of administration that have the effect of defeating or 9 substantially impairing the accomplishment of the objectives of 10 Defendants' educational programs; and 11 f.
-Perpetuating the discrimination of local school districts.
-12 94.
-Other district courts in California have held Defendant CDE accountable for 13 discriminatory actions by school districts, including violations of the ADA.
+- e.
+Utilizing methods of administration that have the effect of defeating or substantially impairing the accomplishment of the objectives of Defendants' educational programs; and - f.
+Perpetuating the discrimination of local school districts. - 105.
+Other district courts in California have held Defendant CDE accountable for discriminatory actions by school districts, including violations of the ADA.
 Emma C. v.
-Eastin, 14 985 F. Supp.
+Eastin, 985 F. Supp.
 940, 948 (N.D.
 Cal.
 1997).
-There, the court found that CDE "failed to monitor [the 15 district's] compliance with state and federal laws," denied the state's motion to dismiss and 16 found that the complaint adequately alleged that the state agency "perpetuated this 17 discrimination."
-Id.
-18 95.
-Congress specifically provided for a private right of action to enforce Title II.
-42 19 U.S.C. § 12133 (incorporating the remedies and enforcement procedures available under Title 20 VI of the Civil Rights Act, which includes a private right of action).
-21 96.
-The Title II regulations upon which Plaintiffs rely were promulgated at the 22 specific direction of Congress and do not impose obligations beyond the reach of Title II.
-42 23 U.S.C. § 12134(a).
-24 97.
-As a result of Defendants' actions and inaction, Plaintiffs and others similarly 25 situated have suffered injury, including, but not limited to, denial of meaningful access to the 26 benefits of a public education.
-As a direct and proximate result of the aforementioned acts, the 27 Student Plaintiffs have suffered, and continue to suffer loss of equal educational opportunity, 28 denial of their access to appropriate programs, accommodations, modifications, services and access required for Plaintiffs' disabilities, and its exclusion of Student Plaintiffs.

-98. Plaintiff DREDF has also suffered injury from the diversion of its limited resources to respond to the consequences of Defendants' actions and inaction.

-99. Because Defendants' discriminatory and wrongful conduct is ongoing, declaratory and injunctive relief are appropriate remedies.
+There, the court found that CDE "failed to monitor [the district's] compliance with state and federal laws," denied the state's motion to dismiss and found that the complaint adequately alleged that the state agency "perpetuated this discrimination."
+Id. - Congress specifically provided for a private right of action to enforce Title II.
+42 106.
+U.S.C. § 12133 (incorporating the remedies and enforcement procedures available under Title VI of the Civil Rights Act, which includes a private right of action). - 107.
+The Title II regulations upon which Plaintiffs rely were promulgated at the specific direction of Congress and do not impose obligations beyond the reach of Title II.
+42 U.S.C. § 12134(a). - As a result of Defendants' actions and inaction, Plaintiffs and others similarly 108. situated have suffered injury, including, but not limited to, denial of meaningful access to the benefits of a public education.
+As a direct and proximate result of the aforementioned acts, the Student Plaintiffs have suffered, and continue to suffer loss of equal educational opportunity, denial of their access to appropriate programs, accommodations, modifications, services and access required for Plaintiffs' disabilities, and its exclusion of Student Plaintiffs. - 109.
+Plaintiffs DREDF and The Arc of California have also suffered injury from the diversion of its limited resources to respond to the consequences of Defendants' actions and inaction. - 110.
+Because Defendants' discriminatory and wrongful conduct is ongoing, declaratory and injunctive relief are appropriate remedies.
 Further, as a direct result of Defendants' actions, Plaintiffs and others similarly situated continue to suffer harm and therefore speedy and immediate relief is appropriate.

-100. Plaintiff seeks injunctive and declaratory relief, damages and attorneys' fees and costs as a result.
+111. Plaintiff seeks injunctive and declaratory relief, damages and attorneys' fees and costs as a result.